micado-scale/docs/user_documentation/rst/deployment.rst

 Step 6: Customize the deployment
 --------------------------------

-A few parameters can be fine tuned before deployment.
+A few parameters in *micado-master.yml* can be fine tuned before deployment.
 They are as follows:

 - **disable_optimizer**: Setting this parameter to False enables the deployment of the Optimizer module, to perform more advanced scaling.
 Default is True.